wiredmonash/constitution/CONSTITUTION.md

     3. Treasurer;
     4. Secretary;
     5. Industry Officer;
-    6. Education Officer;
+    6. Marketing Officer;
-    7. Activities Officer; and
+    7. 3 Activities Officer; and
     8. 3 General Representatives.

 3. The duties of the President shall be to